saikumar-pujari/cpp-projects/README.md

-# cpp-coding-playground
-This folder contains a collection of basic C++ projects designed to improve coding skills and problem-solving.
-Each project is simple yet practical, covering topics like:✅ Console-based games (Rock-Paper-Scissors)
+# Simple C++ Projects 🚀
+This repository contains small C++ projects created using **Visual Studio**.
+Includes:
+✅ Console-based games (Rock-Paper-Scissors, Flappy Bird, etc.)
+✅ Algorithmic implementations
+✅ Mini applications like a calculator

+## How to Run 🛠️
+1. Clone the repo